-Where a public sanitary sewer is not available for use as provided in Titles 5.1.3 and is so certified by the Board of Commissioners, the use of a private sewage disposal system which complies with applicable state and county regulations will be allowed.
+Where a public sanitary sewer is not available for use as provided in Titles 5.1.3, the use of a private sewage disposal system which complies with applicable state and county regulations will be allowed.
 [Resolution Nos.
-146, 785]
+146, 785, 898]